huoyo/ko-time/README-EN.md

     <img src='https://shields.io/badge/dependencies-Spring|aspectjweaver|tomcat|UIKit|Metricflow-r.svg'>
 </div>

-<h4>A springboot tool for tracing call graph ,which can help you find method's performances easily.</h4>
+<h4>A lightweight springboot tool for tracing call graph ,which can help you find method's performances easily.</h4>

 - [x] Tracking the Java methods and calculating their execution times
 - [x] Show the paths of methods